-The one child policy created the phenomenon of the ‘little emperor’.
+The one-child policy created the phenomenon of the ‘little emperor’.
 A generation of younger, wealthy Chinese who have been doted on by their parents, two sets of grandparents as well as uncles and aunts because they were an only child.
 This has led to a wave of consumers with more money and an even stronger preoccupation with status purchasing.

 London is Iconic in China.

-The image of London is iconic in China, it is now the top European destination for Chinese visitors behind Paris, in fact in 2016 approximately 100 000 Chinese visited London.
+The image of London is iconic in China, it is now the top European destination for Chinese visitors behind Paris, in fact, in 2016 approximately 100 000 Chinese visited London.
 Images of London landmarks can be used to great effect in branding to immediately convey ‘Britishness’ as this is most often how life in the UK is perceived to be.
 They are buying into a certain cultural lifestyle.

 A famous campaign in China really heightened Chinese interest in the city.
-Visit Britain launched a project whereby internet users were asked to re-name the streets and sights in London in Mandarin Characters.
+Visit Britain launched a project whereby internet users were asked to rename the streets and sights in London in Mandarin Characters.
 There is now essentially an ‘alternative London map’ featuring these Chinese selected street names.
 A gimmick, but a very effective one as over 3 million netziens contributed suggestions.

-Travellers and shopping
+Travelers and shopping

 What has led to the rise of British Apparel?

-The growth of Chinese cross border e-commerce
+The growth of Chinese cross-border e-commerce

-The growth of Cross Border online commerce in China has been unprecedented and offers British Apparel a much more developed infrastructure for growth than five years ago.
+The growth of Cross-Border online commerce in China has been unprecedented and offers British Apparel a much more developed infrastructure for growth than five years ago.

 The benefit for consumers is that the ‘official stores’ guarantee authenticity.
-They also allow brands to customize the store, much like their own mini site.
+They also allow brands to customize the store, much like their own mini-site.

 Apparel brands can also benefit from Alibaba’s extensive delivery infrastructure across China, distribution and storage facilities.
-It is a large-scale investment but pays dividends because of the loyal consumer shopping in this market place.
+It is a large-scale investment but pays dividends because of the loyal consumer shopping in this marketplace.

 How to grow your British Apparel brand in China?

-It is important to realize that the Chinese consumers have often been cheated and let down by home grown brands, they therefore will research extensively online on search engines, social media and forums before buying into anything.
+It is important to realize that the Chinese consumers have often been cheated and let down by homegrown brands, they, therefore, will research extensively online on search engines, social media and forums before buying into anything.

 A quality Chinese website.